Greenpoint Oil Spill

 Unbeknownst to investigators at the time, the explosion was the first indication of the massive oil spill lurking under Greenpoint.
 The full dimensions of the spill would remain a mystery until 1978, when during a routine patrol the Coast Guard noted an enormous plume of oil streaming down Newtown Creek from the end of Meeker Avenue.

-Subsequent study would pin the oil spill at between 17 and 30 million gallons (an amount at least 50% bigger than the infamous 1989 Exxon Valdez oil spill) 25 feet thick in some places, and just a few feet below the surface in others.
-The spill continues to leak into Newtown Creek through the Peerless Importers and Steel Equities bulkheads and is estimated to course below 55 acres of Greenpoint industrial, commercial, and residential property effecting hundreds of homes and dozens of businesses.
+Subsequent study would pin the oil spill at between 17 and 30 million gallons (an amount at least 50% bigger than the infamous 1989 Exxon Valdez oil spill) several feet thick in some places, and just a few feet below the surface in others.
+The plume was estimated to course below 55 acres of Greenpoint industrial, commercial, and residential property effecting hundreds of homes and dozens of businesses.

 Research has determined that ExxonMobil, Chevron/Texaco, and BP refining operations leaked the oil and refining products into the soils and aquifers of Greenpoint over the course of decades.
 The oil spill is not the result of one distinct event but the toxic culmination of 140 years of spillage.
-Since 1978, approximately 8.8 million gallons of oil and oil products have been recovered from the soils beneath Greenpoint and the waters of Newtown Creek.
-According to the oil companies responsible for cleanup, no more than 70% of the oil can be recovered and even that will take another 20+ years.
+Since 1978, approximately 12.9 million gallons of oil and oil products have been recovered from the soils beneath Greenpoint and the waters of Newtown Creek (as of March 2017).

 Those properties which contributed to the oil spill have traded hands many times over the years and the oil companies who are responsible have all consolidated into new entities.
 Mobil became ExxonMobil, Amoco was bought by BP, and Paragon is now part of Chevron/Texaco.
 These companies now legally inherit the environmental legacy of their predecessors.
 Some of the current tenants of the original leaky properties include: BP (Apollo St. and Norman Ave.), Peerless Importers (16 Bridgewater St.), and Long Island Carpet Cleaners (301 Norman Ave.).